 84 of 89 found this interesting Interesting? |

 The scenes in which the two largest Audrey II puppets are performing with the actors are filmed at a lower speed.
 First at 16 frames per second, then at 12 frames per second for the final number.
 This means that the actors had to move and lip sync in slow motion.

-The original production of "Little Shop of Horrors" premiered off-off-Broadway at the WPA Theater on May 6, 1982, before transferring off-Broadway to the the Orpheum Theatre, where it ran between July 27, 1982 and November 1, 1987 for a total of 2,209 performances.
-The musical made its Broadway debut 11 years later at the Virginia Theater, where it ran between October 2, 2003 and August 22, 2004, totaling 372 performances.
+The original production of "Little Shop of Horrors" premiered at the WPA Theater in New York on May 6, 1982, before transferring to the the Orpheum Theatre, where it ran from July 27, 1982 to November 1, 1987, for a total of 2,209 performances.
+Its Broadway debut was 17 years later at the Virginia Theater, where it between October 2, 2003 and August 22, 2004, totaling 372 performances.

 In 1986, D.C.
 Comics released a comic book adaptation of the film.
 Although the book retains some scenes that didn't make it to the final cut of the film, most characters bear little resemblance to their live-action counterparts.

 35 of 38 found this interesting Interesting? |